expressjs/cookie-parser/README.md

 - `options` an object that is passed to `cookie.parse` as the second option.
 See [cookie](https://www.npmjs.org/package/cookie) for more information.
   - `decode` a function to decode the value of the cookie

+The middleware will parse the `Cookie` header on the request and expose the cookie data as the property `req.cookies` and, if a `secret` was provided, as the property `req.signedCookies`.
+These properties are name value pairs of the cookie name to cookie value.

+When `secret` is provided, this module will unsign and validate any signed cookie values and move those name value pairs from `req.cookies` into `req.signedCookies`.
+A signed cookie is a cookie that has a value prefixed with `s:`.
+Signed cookies that fail signature validation will have the value `false` instead of the tampered value.

+In addition, this module supports special "JSON cookies".
+These are cookie where the value is prefixed with `j:`.
+When these values are encountered, the value will be exposed as the result of `JSON.parse`.
+If parsing fails, the original value will remain.

 ### cookieParser.JSONCookie(str)